atomjump/medimage/README.md

 <img src="http://medimage.co.nz/wp-content/uploads/2018/04/icon-60.png">

+__WARNING: this project has now moved to https://src.atomjump.com/atomjump/medimage.git__

 # MedImage App

 This app allows a medical doctor to take a photo with their iPhone or Android phone, and transfer the image